Superman curse: Christopher Reeve

-Christopher Reeve played Clark Kent / Superman in the 1978–1987 Superman film series: Superman: The Movie (1978), Superman II (1980), Superman III (1983), and Superman IV: The Quest for Peace (1987).
+Christopher Reeve played Superman in the 1978–1987 Superman film series: Superman: The Movie (1978), Superman II (1980), Superman III (1983), and Superman IV: The Quest for Peace (1987).
 Subsequently, he was subject to typecasting and found difficulty acquiring roles, being relegated to Superman sequels and supporting roles.
 Reeve was paralyzed from the neck down after being thrown from his horse in a cross-country equestrian riding event on May 27, 1995.
 He died on October 10, 2004, fifteen days after his 52nd birthday.
 No official autopsy was performed, but both Reeve's wife Dana and his doctor John McDonald believed that an adverse reaction to a drug caused Reeve's death.
 In one of his last roles, Reeve portrayed supporting character Dr. Virgil Swann on the WB/CW television series Smallville.

 Other alleged victims

 Marlon Brando

 Marlon Brando, who played Jor-El in the 1978 film, is cited for the misfortune he suffered in his private life, such as his son Christian's shooting of his half-sister Cheyenne's boyfriend in 1990 and subsequent five-year imprisonment, Brando's own admission in court that he had failed his son and daughter, his daughter's 1995 suicide and his later reclusiveness.
 He died in July 2004, aged 80, three months before his Superman co-star Christopher Reeve.
-Footage of him would later be posthumously used in 2006's Superman Returns.
+Footage of him would later be posthumously used in 2006's Superman Returns and Superman II: The Richard Donner Cut.